 - Attend to personal belongings.
 The Library is not responsible for personal belongings left in or on Library property.

 - Use restrooms only for their intended purpose.
 Bathing is prohibited.

 - Wear shoes and shirts.

 - Maintain bodily hygiene in a manner that does not constitute a nuisance to other persons.

 - Use covered containers when bringing beverages into library buildings and comply with posted ‘No Food’ and ‘No Drink’ zones.

 - Use library furniture, equipment and materials for their intended function.

-- Accompany any child under age 8.
+- *Please reference this policy: Unattended Child Policy.
+Accompany any child under age 8.
 A parent or caregiver is responsible for the safety and well being of their children on library property.